shanx/nluug/README.md

 17. Add test of sending multiple rating for same talk, logic should be that same client updates value while a different client adds a new rating.
 18. Implemented cookie logic.
 Same client updates rating with multiple posts.
 New clients add a new rating on post.

+The presentation will be voice-overed and put on youtube.
+That link will be added here too.